Consult for Heart Valve Surgery In Delhi/ Mitral Valve Repair In India

 Mitral valve repair is commonly performed, and there are well-established techniques for this type of surgery.
 Aortic valve repair is becoming popular over the last five years.
 The chief advantage of heart valve repair surgery is that a large portion of natural tissues are maintained, keeping the basic architecture of the heart intact.

 Natural surfaces also mean that the patient does not need to take blood thinner medicines for a long time after repair.
 Patients have improved longevity after mitral valve repair.
+To know about Mitral Valve Repair in Delhi, please feel free to contact us.

 Most patients with heart valve disease undergo heart valve replacement.
 For a replacement, the surgeon generally removes the entire heart valve and positions either a mechanical heart valve or a biological valve (bioprosthesis).
 This is the rule for aortic valve replacements.